 The most important habit: build incrementally

-Most painful build failures — and most credit losses — happen when errors go unnoticed across many versions.
+Most painful build failures happen when errors go unnoticed across many versions.
 A common pattern is: something breaks at version 10, the user keeps building, and only discovers the issue at version 20.
 Reverting now means losing everything from versions 11 through 20.

 Test your draft after every build.
 Before sending your next message, open the draft and check that the thing you just built actually works.
-This takes less than a minute and catches errors at the version where they were introduced — not ten builds later.
+This takes less than a minute and catches errors at the version where they were introduced.

 Keep each prompt focused on one thing.
 The more a single prompt changes, the more things that can break and the harder it is to identify the cause.
 Small prompts mean small failures and easy recovery.